Video Is Graph: Structured Graph Module for Video Action Recognition: Experiments

 \subsection{Ablation Study}

 We report the ablation experiment result on the Something-Something V1 dataset.
-All the results are referenced with the efficient set, i.e. a single clip with center-crop.
+All the results are referenced with an efficient set, i.e., a single clip with centre-crop.

-\textbf{Study of SGM.} We first set up two learning paradigms to determine the weights of graph edges in the proposed SGM.
-In the first paradigm, we take frames as nodes and suppose that each video sample has a unique graph structure.
+\textbf{Study of SGM.} We first set up two learning paradigms to determine the weight of edges in the graph.
+In the first paradigm, we take frames as nodes and suppose that each video sample owns a unique graph structure.
 So the specific edge weights between node pairs can be determined by attention-based methods \cite{2017Graph}.
 In another paradigm, we suppose there is a universal graph that can describe how the different temporal components in a video clip rely on each other so these frames are connected with a fixed weighted graph.
 According to whether the train and test datasets share the same graph structure, we call the first inductive paradigm and the second transductive paradigm.

 For each learning paradigm, we gradually add temporal prior information to decompose the graph structure.
 So there is three different graph structures: \textbf{full} (without decomposition), \textbf{l\&g} (decomposed into local and global subgraphs), \textbf{l\&g (directional)} (decomposed into four subgraphs: local-forward, local-backward, global-forward and global-backward).
-Tabel.~\ref{ab1} shows the results under different settings.
-Firstly, the performance of the transductive paradigm is better in any situation, which indicates that depending on the matching degree of spatial semantics may mislead the information flow in the graph.
+Table.~\ref{ab1} shows the results under different settings.
+Firstly, the performance of the transductive paradigm is better in all situations, which indicates that depending on the matching degree of spatial semantics may mislead the information flow in the graph.
 We believe the main reason is that this method only considers the spatial semantic similarity of the two nodes when determining the edge weight connecting them.
-We believe the main reason is the only spatial semantic similarity is considered when determining the edge weight connecting them so that it neglects other information such as the direction and the position of edges in the overall structure.
-It also illustrates that there is still a migration gap between the video field and the traditional graph model.
+Thus it neglects other information such as the direction and the position of edges in the overall structure.
+This also illustrates that there is still a migration gap between the video field and the traditional graph model.